AdobeDocs/campaign-standard-learn.en/help/profiles-and-audiences/audience-destinations/activating-aep-audiences.md

 >[!NOTE]
 >
 >This capability is currently in beta, and subject to frequent updates and modifications without notice. [!UICONTROL Audience Destinations] is based on Adobe Experience Platform and requires a specific configuration.
->Please reach out to [!UICONTROL Adobe Customer Care] if you plan to implement this capability.
+>Please reach out to [!UICONTROL Adobe Customer Support] if you plan to implement this capability.

 This video explains how to activate the [!UICONTROL Data Services Query Audience] within a workflow by using the [!UICONTROL Read Audience] activity.